 When you’re living in a foreign country, you are going to want foods from home — like chocolate chips cookies.
 Good thing it’s possible to do even if you don’t have an oven.

-But even though you’re loving life in Nicaragua or Russia, there is something about having a taste of home …. like a batch of warm, gooey, chocolate chip cookies.
+But even though you’re loving life in Europe or Asia or the Caribbean, there is something about having a taste of home …. like a batch of warm, gooey, chocolate chip cookies.
 Even if you don’t have an oven, you can probably make these goodies no matter where you are in the world.

 How To Make Cookies Without An Oven